wp-plugins/child-theme-configurator/readme.txt

 5. Choose stylesheet handling:
   * **None (handled by theme)**
 Select this option if all stylesheets are correctly enqueued for child themes.
-If you find that styles are not being applied correctly, use a different option.
+If you find that custom styles are not being applied correctly, use a different option.
   * **Enqueue parent stylesheet (default)**
     Select this option if the theme enqueues the active stylesheet but has no special handling for child themes.
 Start with this option if unsure.
   * **Enqueue child stylesheet**